pandusatriaa/pandusatriaa/README.md

-# Hi there, I'm [Pandu Satria]! 👋
+# Hi there, I'm Pandu Satria! 👋

 ![Your Banner Image](url-to-your-image)

 ## 👨‍💻 About Me

-I'm a passionate software developer from [Your Country].
+I'm a passionate software developer from Indonesia.
 I love to create and contribute to open-source projects, and I'm always eager to learn new technologies and improve my skills.

-- 🌱 I’m currently learning [Technology/Language].
+- 🌱  I’m also diving deeper into backend development
-- 👯 I’m looking to collaborate on [Project Type or Specific Project].
+- 👯 I’m looking to collaborate on open-source projects
-- 💬 Ask me about [Topics you're knowledgeable about].
+- 💬 Ask me about JavaScript, React, Vue.js, or anything
-- 📫 How to reach me: [Your Email]
+- 📫 How to reach me: pandusatriaa0@gmail.com
-- 😄 Pronouns: [Your Pronouns]
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: [A fun fact about you]
+- ⚡ Fun fact: I love exploring new coffee shops and trying

 ## 🛠️ Technologies and Tools